-Recent updates to State of Rhode Island and Federal Regulations that are intended to reduce lead in drinking water require public water systems to develop a Lead Service Line Inventory that must be submitted to the RI Department of Health by October 16, 2024.
-The Lead Service Line Inventory must include all service lines within the distribution system and will verify the type of pipe material on the public and private sides of all service lines to confirm whether lead is present.
+The Kent County Water Authority completed a Lead Service Line Inventory in October of 2024 to meet Environmental Protection Agency regulations as well as the requirements of recent amendments to the Rhode Island Lead Poisoning Prevention Act.
+The Lead Service Line Inventory includes all service lines within the distribution system and verifies the type of pipe material on the public and private sides of all service lines to confirm whether lead is present.